-Greece's real GDP is expected to grow by 1.8% in 2017, according to the 2018 Draft Budget submitted in Parliament in early October 2017 (European Commission Autumn Forecast for 2017 at 1.6%) from -0.03% in 2016, according to recent Hellenic Statistical Authority (ELSTAT) data.
-The unemployment rate in August 2017 was 20.6%, based on ELSTAT data (31 December 2016: 23.5%).
-On the fiscal front, the 2016 Greece's primary balance registered a surplus of 3.9% of GDP outperforming the 0.5% of GDP Third Economic Adjustment Program (TEAP) target.
-According to the 2018 Draft Budget the primary surplus for 2017 and 2018 is expected at 2.2% and 3.6% of GDP, respectively.
+Greece's real GDP is expected to grow by 2.1% in 2017, according to the May 2017 forecast by European Commission (2016: GDP growth rate at 0.0%).
+On the fiscal front, the 2016 Greece's primary balance registered a surplus of 4.2% of GDP outperforming the 0.5%-of-GDP Third Economic Adjustment Program (TEAP) target.
+According to the TEAP the primary surplus for 2017 and 2018 is expected at 1.8% and 3.5% of GDP respectively.

-In June 2017, Greece, after the implementation of a series of prior actions including structural reforms and fiscal structural measures amounting to 2% of GDP for the post program period, successfully concluded the second review of TEAP, which paved the way for the release of the next loan tranche to Greece under the existing adjustment program, amounting to $\in$ 8.5 bn in two subtranches, for debt servicing needs and arrears clearance.
-The first sub-tranche of $\in$ 7.7 bn has been disbursed in June 2017.
-The second sub-tranche of $\in$ 0.8 bn was disbursed in late October 2017 after the progress by the Greek authorities towards the clearance of the general government arrears to the private sector.
-On 25 July 2017, the Greek government, on the back of the aforementioned positive developments, issued a $\in$ 3 bn five-year bond at a yield of 4.625% for the first time since July 2014.
-The proceeds of the bond issue will be used for further liability/debt management and for the build-up of a state cash buffer in the context of the 15 June 2017 Eurogroup's decisions.
+On 22 May 2017, a preliminary technical agreement was reached between Greece and the Institutions in the context of the second review of the TEAP, which had officially started in October 2016.
+On 15 June 2017, the Eurogroup welcomed the Staff Level Agreement (SLA) reached between Greece and the Institutions after the implementation of a series of prior actions including structural reforms and fiscal structural measures amounting to ca 2% of GDP for the post program period.
+The SLA paved the way for the release of the next loan tranche to Greece under the existing adjustment program, amounting to \in 8.5 bn in two subtranches, for debt servicing needs and arrears clearance.
+The first sub-tranche of \in 7.7 bn has already been disbursed.
+The second sub-tranche of \in 0.8 bn will be disbursed in September 2017 conditional on the significant progress by the Greek authorities towards the clearance of the general government arrears to the private sector.
+On 25 July 2017 the Greek government, on the back of the aforementioned positive developments, issued a \in 3 bn five-year syndicated bond at a yield of 4.625% for the first time since July 2014.
+The proceeds of the bond issue will be used for further liability /debt management and for the build-up of a state cash buffer in the context of the 15 June 2017 Eurogroup's decisions.

 The completion of the second program review has reduced the uncertainties that prevailed during the first months of the year and improved expectations for an increase in the domestic economic activity in the second half of 2017.
-The third review of TEAP commenced at the end of October 2017 and its timely completion would lead to the disbursement of an additional € 5 bn.
-The instalment together with the funds scheduled for the upcoming reviews of the TEAP and from potential future bond issuances will permit Greece to clear the existing stock of arrears and create a cash buffer in order to cover the financing needs for around 10 months after the end of the TEAP (August 2018).
 The decisive implementation of the reforms agreed in the context of the TEAP, the implementation of further debt relief measures in accordance with 24 May 2016 Eurogroup decisions, the mobilization of European Union (EU) funding to support domestic investment and job creation, the attraction of foreign and domestic capital and the adoption of an extrovert economic development model would facilitate the restoration of confidence in the prospects of the Greek economy and the further stabilization of the domestic economic environment, which are necessary conditions for the return of the country to a strong and sustainable growth path.

-Currently, the main risks and uncertainties are associated with (a) the possible delays in the implementation of the reforms' agenda in order to meet the next targets and milestones of the TEAP, (b) the impact on the level of economic activity and on the attraction of direct investments from the fiscal and social security-related measures agreed under the reviews of the TEAP, (c) the timing of a full lift of restrictions in the free movement of capital and the respective impact on the level of economic activity, (d) the possible slow pace of deposits inflows and/ or possible delays in the effective management of non-performing exposures (NPEs) as a result of the challenging macroeconomic conditions in Greece and (e) the geopolitical conditions in the broader region and the external shocks from a slowdown in the global economy.
+Currently, the main risks and uncertainties are associated with (a) the possible delays in the implementation of the reforms' agenda in order to meet the next targets and milestones of the TEAP, (b) the impact on the level of economic activity from the fiscal and social security-related measures agreed under the reviews of the TEAP, (c) the timing of a full lift of restrictions in the free movement of capital and the respective impact on the level of economic activity, (d) the possible slow pace of deposits inflows and/ or possible delays in the effective management of non-performing exposures as a result of the challenging macroeconomic conditions in Greece and (e) the geopolitical conditions in the broader region and the external shocks from a slowdown in the global economy.